Annotations are useful for leaving yourself messages within your manuscript, but a special form of these, linked to the text itself, is the bookmark.

 Note that any annotations that commence on a new line (like my Annotation example above) are also revealed when you select View / Text Bookmarks.

-If you don’t write your own label, Scrivener displays the text that follows the bookmark
+If you don’t write your own label, Scrivener displays the text that follows.

 Note also that, if you are viewing several documents in the same Scrivener session, all bookmarks for all documents will appear in the list.

 Deleting the bubble has the effect of deleting the bookmark, and this works for regular and header bookmarks.
 Right-click anywhere in the bubble and select Cut.